nequals30/city-timespace/README.md

 # stl_distance
-Re-projecting the geography of St. Louis by travel time
+Re-projecting the geography of St. Louis by travel time.

 Inspired by [Gradient Metrics'](http://gradientmetrics.com/) analysis [*New York City in Timespace*](http://gradientmetrics.com/new-york-city-in-timespace).